johnpapa/react-book-repo/routing/dealing-with-router-and-query-params.md

 Above you can see that we define the route `/products/:id`, and thereby we set the wildcard to `:id`, which makes it possible for us to access it in code by typing `this.props.match.params.id`.

 ## Query params
+Let's talk about query parameters next.
+A query parameter is used to filter down a resource.
+A typical example is using parameters like `pageSize` or `page` to indicate to the backend that you only want a small slice of content and not the full list which can be millions of rows potentially.
+Query parameters are found after the `?` character in the url which would make the url look like this `/products?page=1&pageSize=20`.